ome/omero-figure/_posts/2015-08-03-staus-update-summer-2015.markdown

 write ROIs from OMERO.
 The schedule will depend on how long it takes to get the basic workflow complete, and the time available during the main [OMERO 5.1.4](https://trello.com/b/elylnkWf/omero-5-1-4) and [5.2](https://trello.com/b/Y5vC8ceF/omero-5-2-0) releases.
-Both of these are a little unknown, but hopefully we'll have something in a month or two.
+Hopefully we'll have something out about the same time as OMERO 5.1.4, due in September.
 Thanks for your patience!

  - Will Moore